Updated: March 10, 2021

-- Bus operators and Transit Police Officers are conducting visual fare inspections only and not physically handling fare media.
+- Bus Operators and Transit Police Officers are conducting visual fare inspections only and not physically handling fare media.

-- On UTA On Demand by Via, we are reducing the total number of passengers in each shared ride to a maximum of 3 people per vehicle to ensure riders can maintain a comfortable distance from each other.
-We are also installing a physical partition between the driver cabin and passenger seating area.
+- On UTA On Demand by Via, we have reduced the total number of passengers in each shared ride to a maximum of 3 people per vehicle to ensure riders can maintain a comfortable distance from each other.
+We have also installed a physical partition between the driver cabin and passenger seating area.